Discover Yucatán Peninsula : Environment

 Strong anthropic pressures on the environment

-Human activities are responsible for the degradation of natural environments and the erosion of biodiversity, in particular agriculture, industrial fishing and also tourism, through the pollution they generate, the change in land use, the overexploitation of resources, but also the introduction of invasive species.
+Human activities are responsible for the degradation of natural environments and the erosion of biodiversity, particularly agriculture, industrial fishing and tourism, through the pollution they generate, changes in land use, overexploitation of resources and the introduction of invasive species.

 Agricultural pollution.
-Nitrogen and phosphate discharges from industrial agriculture contribute to the disruption of wetland ecosystems.
+Nitrogen and phosphate discharges from industrial farming contribute to the disruption of wetland ecosystems.
 The use of pesticides has also contributed to the erosion of biodiversity.
-The good news, which came in January 2021, is the promulgation of a decree banning the use of glyphosate and the cultivation and import of GMO corn in the country by 2024.
+The good news, in January 2021, was the promulgation of a decree banning the use of glyphosate and the cultivation and import of GMO corn in the country by 2024.

 Deforestation.
-Deforestation, which began with the construction of ships in the 18th century and the creation of the railway in the following century, is now mainly linked to agriculture, livestock and urban development, but also to illegal logging.
-These activities threaten the survival of the forests.
-Faced with this situation, initiatives exist.
-The NGO Nukuch Kaax is developing agroforestry projects in Yucatán.
+Deforestation, which began with shipbuilding in the 18th century and the creation of the railroads in the following century, is now mainly linked to agriculture, livestock farming and urban development, but also to illegal logging.
+These activities are jeopardizing the survival of the forests.
+Faced with this situation, a number of initiatives have been launched.
+For example, the NGO Nukuch Kaax is developing agroforestry projects in Yucatán.

 Mass tourism.
-Mass tourism also has a strong environmental impact.
-It generates an artificialization of the soil and a fragmentation of natural environments through the almost continuous urbanization of the coastline, especially between Cancun and Tulum.
-Another aspect is the important production of waste and aqueous effluents, whose management is deficient and contributes to the pollution of the environment.
-It is estimated that the hotel complexes are responsible for nearly 95% of the wastewater in Cancun, where the installations are insufficient to treat this effluent quantitatively and qualitatively before it is discharged into the natural environment, in this case the ocean.
-This tourism also leads to an overexploitation of resources, especially fisheries.
+Mass tourism also has a major environmental impact.
+It generates soil artificialisation and fragmentation of natural environments through the almost continuous urbanization of the coastline, particularly between Cancún and Tulum.
+In 2023, Mexico inaugurated a revolutionary infrastructure initiative known as the "Mayan Train".
+This is an ambitious rail project designed to connect major cultural and historical destinations on the Yucatán peninsula over a distance of some 1,500 kilometers.
+Although the project has aroused great enthusiasm, it has also generated controversy, not least because of environmental concerns.
+Plans include measures to protect biodiversity and minimize ecological impact, but environmentalists and indigenous groups are concerned about the potential effects on forests, wetlands and wildlife habitats.
+Another aspect is the significant production of waste and aqueous effluents, which are poorly managed and contribute to environmental pollution.
+It is estimated that hotel complexes are responsible for almost 95% of wastewater in Cancún, where facilities are insufficient to treat effluent quantitatively and qualitatively before discharge into the natural environment, in this case the ocean.
+Tourism also leads to the overexploitation of resources, particularly fish stocks.

 The invasion of sargassum or the symbol of planetary pollution

-The beaches of the Riviera Maya are periodically confronted with the stranding of sargassum on its coasts.
-The proliferation of this brown algae has direct economic repercussions on the territory (seaside activities and fishing), presents environmental impacts (disturbance of the local biodiversity) and health risks for the exposed persons.
-This phenomenon is linked to intensive agriculture in the Amazon.
-Massive deforestation and intensive use of inputs - phosphates and nitrates - generate a leaching of soils, whose effluents end up in the river and then in the ocean, where they create favorable conditions for the development of Sargassum.
-The currents then carry the algae to the Caribbean Sea.
-The sand mists from the Sahara would also contribute to the movement of Sargassum.
-Global warming could induce the more frequent occurrence of these sand mists.
-Faced with this, booms are set up off the coast.
-But these are only curative actions.
-We can, through our daily actions and our consumption choices, contribute to the prevention of pollution and the fight against climate change.
+The beaches of the Riviera Maya are periodically confronted with sargassum washes ashore.
+The proliferation of this brown algae has direct economic repercussions for the area (seaside activities and fishing), as well as environmental impacts (disruption of local biodiversity) and health risks for those exposed.
+This phenomenon is thought to be linked to intensive agriculture in Amazonia.
+Massive deforestation and the intensive use of inputs - phosphates and nitrates - lead to soil leaching, whose effluents end up in the river and then in the ocean, where they create conditions favorable to the development of sargassum.
+Currents then carry the algae to the Caribbean Sea.
+Sand mists from the Sahara also contribute to the movement of Sargassum.
+Global warming could mean more frequent occurrences of these sand mists.
+In response, booms are being set up off the coast.
+But these are only curative measures.
+Through our daily actions and consumer choices, we can help prevent pollution and combat climate change.